gruppe-i-co-design/paper/paper.md

 # Introduction

-Choosing the right implementation for an algorithm is an important task.
-It can help you save both time and resources.
-It is therefore important to consider the ups and downs for both hardware and software.
-Is the extra development effort worth it when planning to create a hardware implementation of an algorithm?
-Is the concurrent nature of hardware something that is worth exploiting, or would the sequential nature of software be good enough?
+The level of concurrency varies among array sorting algorithms.
+In some cases it is low, e.g. selection sorting, but in other cases it is higher, e.g. odd-even sorting.
+As Vasquez' shows in his Hackaday article [@vasquez16], we can utilize field-programmable gate arrays (FPGAs) as a platform to implement parallelized versions of concurrent sorting algorithms.
+Further Skliarova [@skliarova2015] shows an example of implementing a concurrent sorting network on a FPGA.
+In both cases one is able to take advantage of the parallel nature of hardware to increase the performance of the algorithms.

+Depending on the context of the application, choosing the algorithm and it's implementation with care can be crucial to fulfil the given requirements.
+As different algorithms and implementations have widely different properties when it comes to performance, efficiency, flexibility, resource usage and code complexity.
+Understanding these trade-offs is valuable to develop highly effective and well engineered applications.

-Our goal for this paper is to explore and implement three different sorting algorithms in software and hardware.
-Furthermore, we will compare the different implementations with regards to efficiency, performance, flexibility and complexity; in particular hardware contrary to software trade-offs.
+We will explore and implement three different sorting algorithms as software (single-thread C programs) and hardware (VHDL) implementations in FPGAs.
+Furthermore, we will compare the different implementations with regards to efficiency, performance, flexibility, resource usage and code complexity; in particular contrasting hardware and software trade-offs.

 # Methods